Can I consume Plant Protein if I have IBS/ Lactose Intolerance?

 - Apple, pear, peach, or mango fruit concentrates

-This is just a short list that should get you started to choosing a safe protein powder.
+This is just a brief list that should get you started to choosing a safe protein powder.
 Now let’s look at what protein powder ingredients are good to go.

 Safe protein powder choices